 If you suspect there is an infection or anything other than regulation dirt and debris in your GSDs ears, you’ll want to consult your vet immediately.

 Don’t touch the ear if your dog shows discomfort when you get near it, or if it looks red or inflamed.

 2. Prepare German Shepherd & Ear Cleaning Materials

-There are four main things you’ll want to get ready when cleaning your dog or German Shepherd’s ears:
+There are five main things you’ll want to get ready when cleaning your dog or German Shepherd’s ears:

 – A helper to hold your dog’s head steady and mouth closed